Deltanium/PokeRadar/README.md

 - PokeRadar automatically checks for updates
 - Right click a Pokemon to view basic stats on it
 - Clicking the "Stats" option on a pokemon will show you an expanded stats print out
+- You can choose between colored dots or textures on the map!
+Check under Map Settings > Pokeradar to change.
 - More optimization

 ## DOWNLOAD ([Change Log](https://github.com/kcaf/PokeRadar/wiki/Change-Log))

 *Current Version*
-[PokeRadar 3.5.2](https://mega.nz/#!YiZkyYgZ!PSKuppPLU_Q3fkrwLro5afn1q5AQNqFI_PhEY4jibxc) for Minecraft 1.10.2 and Pixelmon 5.0.3
+[PokeRadar 3.6.0](https://mega.nz/#!UjIm3KRZ!nXzj0hE9IyUnvyqFkxYMOnLSBWBittdWMk1wZFuI51Y) for Minecraft 1.10.2 and Pixelmon 5.0.3

 *Older Versions*
 [PokeRadar 2.5.0](https://mega.nz/#!JjpGRB6R!N9NpuQssoPmai9kqCkRMhmjsBbOYquoOlgy22zuPQOI) for Minecraft 1.7.2 and Pixelmon 3.1.4